 This internationally renowned brand often makes an appearance on our ‘best hotels’ lists.
 And it’s the perfect choice for those who don’t want to stay in a hotel-casino.
 Here you can escape the tables, but with the benefit of full access to Mandalay Bay Resort’s facilities.
 With 424 rooms this resort is bijou by Vegas standards, with glamorous art deco interiors and architectural design by Klai Juba.
 The Four Seasons sits at the south end of the strip and offers a tranquil spa, two restaurants, two pools, a fitness suite and meeting rooms.

 Themed hotels are a highlight of this 24-hour city, and they don’t get better than this.
-As the name would suggest, The Venetian, owned by the Las Vegas Sands group, is designed with al the romanticism of renaissance Italy in mind.
+As the name would suggest, The Venetian, owned by the Las Vegas Sands group, is designed with all the romanticism of Renaissance Italy in mind.
 The complex opened in 1999 with a flourish of white doves and is the second-largest hotel in the world.
 Its two towers house 4,049 rooms, a 120,000 square-foot casino, spa, top restaurants, live shows and recreated Venetian landmarks.
 Suites are nearly double the size of an average hotel room in Las Vegas and the hotel even features a replica canal complete with motorised gondolas.
 A stay here leaves you feeling like you’ve experienced two cities in one.

 The Nobu is part of the landmark Ceasar’s Palace but has a very different vibe.
 The style is traditional and contemporary Japanese-inspired with exotic suites including The Sake and The Hakone.
 Celebrated Chef Nobu Matsuhisa, serves up tantalising Japanese cuisine at Nobu Restaurant and Lounge.
 It’s a peaceful option with just 182 rooms and located several minutes walk away from the main strip – making it popular with celebrities preferring to stay close to the attractions, but away from the tourist-driven bustle.
 A highlight is the rooftop villa with bar, zen garden and hot tub providing a birds’ eye view of the neon-soaked action.